jmancewicz/DIGITS/examples/autoencoder/README.md

 In this example the path is `/fast-scratch/gheinrich/ws/digits/digits/jobs/20151111-210842-a4ec`.

 The next step is to create a generic dataset that DIGITS can use to train a generic model on.
-To this avail, click on `New Dataset\Images\Other` on the main page:
+To this avail, click on `New Dataset > Image > Other` on the main page:

 ![Create generic dataset](create-generic-dataset.png)